arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 )

 == Background
-Within epidemiology, the importance of heterogeneity, whether that host, population, statistical, or environmental, has long been recognized @fletcherWhatHeterogeneityIt2007 @noldHeterogeneityDiseasetransmissionModeling1980 @trauerImportanceHeterogeneityEpidemiology2019 @zhangMonitoringRealtimeTransmission2022 @lloyd-smithSuperspreadingEffectIndividual2005.
+Within epidemiology, the importance of heterogeneity, whether host, population, statistical, or environmental, has long been recognized @fletcherWhatHeterogeneityIt2007 @noldHeterogeneityDiseasetransmissionModeling1980 @trauerImportanceHeterogeneityEpidemiology2019 @zhangMonitoringRealtimeTransmission2022 @lloyd-smithSuperspreadingEffectIndividual2005.
 For example, when designing targeted interventions, it is crucial to understand and account for differences that may exist within populations @woolhouseHeterogeneitiesTransmissionInfectious1997 @wangHeterogeneousInterventionsReduce2021 @mcdonaldImpactIndividuallevelHeterogeneity2016.
 These differences can present in a variety of forms: heterogeneity in susceptibility, transmission, response to guidance, and treatment effects etc.; all of which affect the dynamics of an infectious disease @fletcherWhatHeterogeneityIt2007 @noldHeterogeneityDiseasetransmissionModeling1980 @woolhouseHeterogeneitiesTransmissionInfectious1997 @seveliusBarriersFacilitatorsEngagement2014 @tuschhoffDetectingQuantifyingHeterogeneity2023 @delaneyStrategiesAdoptedGay2022 @andersonQuantifyingIndividuallevelHeterogeneity2022 @macdonaldInfluenceHLASupertypes2000 @elieSourceIndividualHeterogeneity2022.
 While heterogeneity may exist on a continuous spectrum, it can be difficult to incorporate into analysis and interpretation, so individuals are often placed in discrete groups according to a characteristic that aims to represent the true differences @mossongSocialContactsMixing2008 @klepacContagionBBCFour2018 @daviesAgedependentEffectsTransmission2020 @haySerodynamicsReviewMethods2023 @yangLifeCourseExposures2020.
-When examining optimal influenza vaccination policy in the United Kingdom, Baguelin et al. @baguelinAssessingOptimalTarget2013 classified individuals within one of seven age groups.
+When examining optimal influenza vaccination policy in the United Kingdom, Baguelin _et al._ @baguelinAssessingOptimalTarget2013 classified individuals within one of seven age groups.
 Explicitly accounting for, and grouping, individuals by whether they inject drugs can help target interventions to reduce human immunodeficiency virus (HIV) and Hepatitis C Virus incidence @levittInfectiousDiseasesInjection2020.
 Similarly, epidemiological models have demonstrated the potential for HIV pre-exposure prophylaxis to reduce racial disparities in HIV incidence @jennessAddressingGapsHIV2019.
 Therefore, heterogeneity can be used to inform more complete theories of change, increasing intervention effectiveness @bryanBehaviouralScienceUnlikely2021

 When discretizing a population for the purposes of inclusion within a mechanistic model, three properties need to be defined: 1) the number of groups, 2) the size of the groups, and 3) the differences between the groups.
-Typically, as seen in the examples above, demographic data is used e.g., age, sex, race, ethnicity, socio-economic status, etc., often in conjunction with the contact patterns and rates @wangHeterogeneousInterventionsReduce2021 @seveliusBarriersFacilitatorsEngagement2014 @mossongSocialContactsMixing2008 @daviesAgedependentEffectsTransmission2020 @baguelinAssessingOptimalTarget2013 @jennessAddressingGapsHIV2019 @foxDisproportionateImpactsCOVID192023.
+Typically, as seen in the examples above, demographic data are used e.g., age, sex, race, ethnicity, socio-economic status, etc., often in conjunction with the contact patterns and rates @wangHeterogeneousInterventionsReduce2021 @seveliusBarriersFacilitatorsEngagement2014 @mossongSocialContactsMixing2008 @daviesAgedependentEffectsTransmission2020 @baguelinAssessingOptimalTarget2013 @jennessAddressingGapsHIV2019 @foxDisproportionateImpactsCOVID192023.
-There are several reasons for this: the data is widely available, and therefore can be applied almost universally; it is easily understandable; and there are clear demarcations of the groups, addressing properties 1) and 2).
+There are several reasons for this: the data are widely available, and therefore can be applied almost universally; they are easily understandable; and there are clear demarcations of the groups, addressing properties 1) and 2).
 However, epidemiological models often aim to assess the effects of heterogeneity with respect to infection, e.g., "how does an individual’s risk tolerance affect their risk of infection for influenza?".
-When addressing questions such as these, demographic data does not necessarily provide a direct link between the discretization method and the heterogeneous nature of the exposure and outcome, particularly if behavioral mechanisms are a potential driver.
+When addressing questions such as these, demographic data do not necessarily provide a direct link between the discretization method and the heterogeneous nature of the exposure and outcome, particularly if behavioral mechanisms are a potential driver.
-Instead, it relies on assumptions and proxy measures e.g., an individual’s age approximates their contact rates, which in turn approximates their risk of transmission.
+Instead, they rely on assumptions and proxy measures e.g., an individual’s age approximates their contact rates, which in turn approximates their risk of transmission.
 This chapter demonstrates an alternative approach to discretizing populations for use within mechanistic models, highlighting the benefits of an interdisciplinary approach to characterize heterogeneity in a manner more closely related to the risk of infection.

 In early 2020, shortly after the World Health Organization (WHO) declared the SARS-CoV-2 outbreak a public health emergency of international concern @worldhealthorganizationStatementSecondMeeting, universities across the United States began to close their campuses and accommodations, shifting to remote instruction @MapCoronavirusSchool2020 @collegianTIMELINEPennState2021.
 By Fall 2020, academic institutions transitioned to a hybrid working environment (in-person and online), requiring students to return to campuses @adamsReturnUniversityCampuses2020 @haddenWhatTop25 @thenewyorktimesTrackingCoronavirusColleges2020.
-In the @d4a and accompanying paper @arnoldLongitudinalStudyImpact2022 we documented the results of a large prospective serosurvey conducted in State College, home to The Pennsylvania State University (PSU) University Park (UP) campus.
+In @d4a and the accompanying paper @arnoldLongitudinalStudyImpact2022 we documented the results of a large prospective serosurvey conducted in State College, home to The Pennsylvania State University (PSU) University Park (UP) campus.
 We examined the effect of 35,000 returning students (representing a nearly 20% increase in the county population @unitedstatescensusbureauCensusBureauQuickFacts2019) on the community infection rates, testing serum for the presence of anti-Spike Receptor Binding Domain (S/RBD) immunoglobulin G (IgG), indicating prior exposure @longAntibodyResponsesSARSCoV22020.
 Despite widespread concern that campus re-openings would lead to substantial increases in surrounding community infections @adamsReturnUniversityCampuses2020 @lopmanModelingStudyInform2021 @benneyanCommunityCampusCOVID192021, very little sustained transmission was observed between the two geographically coincident populations @arnoldLongitudinalStudyImpact2022.